shadowofseaice/yabs.nvim/README.md

 }
 ```

-Add this autocmd to exit JABS when mouse click the main buffer.
+Add this autocmd to exit yabs when mouse click the main buffer.

-    autocmd BufEnter * lua if vim.bo.buflisted then require 'jabs'.leave() end
+    autocmd BufEnter * lua if vim.bo.buflisted then require 'yabs'.leave() end

 ### Default Keymaps